 As you face these challenges, you will discover for yourself what thoughts will help you succeed.
-As you accumulate more successes, your thought patterns, confidence, and self-image will become more refined and stronger.
+As you accumulate more success, your thought patterns, confidence, and self-image will become more refined and stronger.

 The basis of a thought script can be anything that is meaningful and inspiring to you.
-It might be a performance, comparative, or a goal script.
-The key is to create scripts that arouse passions that will propel you pass your internal roadblocks!
+It might be a performance, comparative, or goal script.
+The key is to create scripts that arouse passions that will propel you past your internal roadblocks!

 Here are some examples.